jmreidy/grunt-browserify/README.md

 shimmed modules are essentially `alias`ed as well (with the alias being the Object key of the shim).

+#### postBundleCB
+Type: `Function (err, src, next)`

+An optional callback function, which will be called after bundle completion and before writing of the bundle.
+The `err` and `src` arguments are provided directly from browserify.
+The `next` callback should be called with `(err, modifiedSrc)`; the `modifiedSrc` is what will be written to the output file.

 #### Other Options

 Any other options you provide will be passed through to browserify.
 This is useful for setting things like `standalone` or `ignoreGlobals`.